AccessKey network ACL policy

 Solution

-1. Check whether the restricted AccessKey has an AccessKey-level ACL configured.
+1. Check if the affected AccessKey has an AccessKey-level network ACL policy.

-• If yes, modify the AccessKey-level ACL to add the source IP address to the allowlist.
+• If yes, modify the AccessKey-level network ACL policy to include the source IP address.

 • If no, proceed to the next step.

-2. As a RAM administrator, check and modify the account-level ACL to add the source IP address to the allowlist.
+2. As a RAM administrator, check and modify the account-level network ACL policy to include the source IP address.

-3. If the problem persists, the source IP address you are trying to add might be incorrect.
-Verify and obtain the correct source IP address.
+3. If the issue persists, the source IP address in the policy may be inaccurate.
+Verify and obtain the correct IP address.

-You can use ActionTrail to help query the historical source IP addresses for the AccessKey.
-For more information, see Review historical source IP addresses in ActionTrail.
+You can use ActionTrail to find the historical source IP addresses for AccessKey calls.
+For more information, see Review historical API call data in ActionTrail.